LukeHub1993/lukehub/README.md

 # Instruction for Installing Ubuntu 18.04

-I'm still working on it, so it is not the final edition.
-However, I have finished the installing part, so you can still follow this guide and install Ubuntu in your computer.
-The Pdf version is highly recommended,since I haven't figured out how does markdown work in Github yet.
+✿✿ヽ(°▽°)ノ✿I eventually finished ALL the parts of this guide, including installing, setting and commonly used softwares, but I'll probably make some adjustments later，so it is not the final edition.
+However,  you can still follow this guide and install Ubuntu and many softwares in your computer.
+The Pdf version is highly recommended, since I haven't figured out how does markdown work in Github yet.
 I'm not a programmer,so if you find any mistake,please tell me and I will correct it.

 # Linux折腾记